sleeptoken/zettelkasten/Intents and Activities.md

 Activities are responsible to render the screen of an app.
 So if your app has multiple screens, you can use `startActivity()` to start another activity.
 To do that you have to create an Intent object and target a specific activity class.

-we can start a non exported activity from WITHIN the same app
+the `SecondActivity` cannot be started from another app.
+Only the app itself can start this "Internal" activity we can start a non exported (exported="false") activity from WITHIN the same app

 ```java
 Intent intent = new Intent();